 Heinz Winkler has also played an important role in the career of Mario Gamba, an Italian from Bergamo who trained alongside the legendary chef for 12 years.
 For over 20 years, he has been serving the very finest Italian cuisine in his restaurant in Munich-Bogenhausen, Acquarello, and his establishment is widely acknowledged as perhaps the best Italian eatery outside Italy.

 Gamba cites his pure joy in cooking and preparing food as the motivating factor that drove him to leave his job as a translator of French and Spanish and try his hand at cooking – which, incidentally, he taught himself.

 “I am not a great chef.
 But I cook as if my family are sitting out in the dining room.
 All I do is simply separate the good from the bad.
 It is that easy to create quality.
 My cooking tastes of the Mediterranean, the sun, and a zest for life.”

 The Hotel Vier Jahreszeiten Kempinski is part of the architectural ensemble of Maximilianstrasse.
 King Max II was heavily involved in the planning of this grand boulevard, and the hotel itself was built by royal command in 1858.
 The hotel’s restaurant, the Schwarzreiter Tagesbar & Restaurant, was in turn named after his famous son Ludwig II’s favourite dish.

 Schwarzreiter is a type of char fish from Königssee lake, and the Fairytale King loved to eat it.
-Today, the one-star kitchen, headed by Anton Pozeg, continues to serve largely regional produce Its “young Bavarian cuisine” is distinguished by its lightness.
+Today, the one-star kitchen, headed by Maike Menzel, continues to serve largely regional produce Its “young Bavarian cuisine” is distinguished by its lightness.